caltechlibrary/irdmtools/rdmutil.1.md

 : display version

 config
-: provide a path to an alternate configuration file (default is irdmtools.json)
+: provide a path to an alternate configuration file (e.g. "rdmtools.json")

 # ACTION

-__irdmutil__ supports the following actions.
+__rdmutil__ supports the following actions.

 setup
 : Display an example JSON setup configuration file, if it already exists then it will display the current configuration file.
 No optional or required parameters.
 When displaying the JSON configuration a placeholder will be used for the token value.